Jaramilloh/DODcicd/README.md

 # DOD-ci-cd Development Container

-Continuous integration and continuous delivery of the optimized ablation-driven depth object detector
+Continuous integration (for now) and continuous delivery (for near future) of the optimized ablation-driven depth object detector

 ## Description